I started mirroring my medium & substack posts here in 09/2025. I migrated my old content but haven’t verified the formatting.

 Joint Probability Matrices â An âExtension of the Confusion Matrixâ for Continuous Variables

 You can try out all of the code in this article yourself using this Google Colaboratory notebook.
 If youâve ever tried to debug and optimize your python application, itâs likely that you stumbled upon Python Profiles to understand where most of the execution time is being spent.
 You enable the profiler at the beginning of a code segment youâre interested in profiling with pr.enable(), and call pr.create_stats() at the end.
-Afterwards, you can create a Stats object, and print the results in a human readable format with ps.print_stats(). ...
+View code on GitHub Gist ...

 Note: This is a repost of a blog published in early 2018.